 Early Years

-When the veterans returned to Hawaii, their main priority was to re-establish their lives – to find jobs, get married and start families, or further their education using the G.I. bill.
-However, the Club was fortunate to have some strong leaders and veterans who were active members in these early years.
+When the 100th Infantry Battalion veterans returned to Hawaiʻi, many focused on rebuilding their lives — finding jobs, getting married and starting families, or continuing their education through the G.I.
+Bill.
+At the same time, Club 100 benefited from strong leadership and the continued involvement of veterans who remained active in the organization during its early years.

 Incorporation of Club 100